- Inabata Senryoten established as an importer of dyestuffs in Kyoto

 - Foodstuffs Department set up within Chemicals Division

 - Inabata Singapore (Pte.)
-Ltd. set up to become the first new overseas office after World War II
+Ltd. set up to become the first overseas office after World War II

 - Food Department becomes independent of the Chemicals Division